videolan/vlc/doc/executor.md

 The runnable instances are allocated and freed by the caller.
-It is the responsibility of the caller to guarantee that the runnable is valid until the task is canceled or complete.
+It is the responsibility of the caller to guarantee that the runnable is valid until the task is canceled or completed.

 The caller is expected to (but not forced to) embed the runnable into its custom task structure: